-If a department wishes to delete a course or program under its purview, then a member of the department must submit an inactivation proposal via the CMS.
+If a department wishes to inactivate a course or program under its purview, then a member of the department must submit an inactivation proposal via the CMS.
 The department chair must also submit a declaration that a majority of the department faculty voted to approve the decision to inactivate the course or program.
 The department chair must forward copies of the declaration to the Curriculum Technician, the Technical Review and Prerequisites Workgroup Chair, and the Faculty Co-chair(s) of the Curriculum Committee.
 Either a paper or electronic memo (email) suffices.
-The Curriculum Technician maintains a copy of the declaration as part of the course history.
+The Curriculum Technician maintains a copy of the declaration as part of the course history and/or attaches it to the inactivation proposal in the CMS.

 The purpose of this procedure is to document that the department recommended the inactivation in accordance with the "academic and professional matters" (ten-plus-one) provision in Section 53200(c) of Title 5.
-Program and course inactivations initiated and approved directly by the Board are exempt from this requirement.
+Program and course inactivations initiated and approved directly by the BoT are exempt from this requirement.
 Courses that are merely being merged or renumbered and whose content will continue to be taught under a different course ID number are also exempt.
 The Curriculum Committee has final authority to inactivate individual courses.
-Program inactivations also require Board approval.
+Program inactivations also require BoT approval.

-11. Readings and Criteria for Sending Curriculum to DTRW-I and the BOT
+11. Readings and Criteria for Sending Curriculum to DCCI and the BOT

-These types of action items may be approved in full following a single reading and do not need to be sent to DTRW-I or BOT:
+These types of action items may be approved in full following a single reading and do not need to be sent to DCCI or BOT:

-- Course updates (modifications that do not change the catalog) - Minor course revisions (modifications that change the catalog but do not require Board approval) - Course inactivations - Local GE approvals and revocations - Changes to Curriculum Committee procedures (including the addition of a new procedure or the removal of an existing procedure) or the Curriculum Handbook joint resolution of the Curriculum Committee and an external body) that are to be forwarded to an external body such as the Academic Senate, DTRW-I, or BOT for review or approval
+- Course updates (modifications that do not change the catalog) - Minor course revisions (modifications that change the catalog but do not require BoT approval) - Course inactivations - Local GE approvals and revocations - Changes to Curriculum Committee procedures (including the addition of a new procedure or the removal of an existing procedure) or the Curriculum Handbook

-These types of action items require two readings to be approved in full, and must be forwarded to DTRW-I and BOT or to the VC Academic Senate, as appropriate:
+These types of action items require two readings to be approved in full, and must be forwarded to DCCI and BOT or to the VC Academic Senate, as appropriate:

-- New courses and programs - Major course revisions (modifications that require BOT approval and trigger the generation of a new control number at CCCCO) - Program inactivations - Recommendations regarding curricular policies or procedures (including, but not limited to, VCCCD Board Policies and Administrative Procedures, changes to the Curriculum Committee charter, or any
+- New courses and programs - Major course revisions (modifications that require BOT approval and trigger the generation of a new control number at CCCCO) - Program inactivations - Recommendations regarding curricular policies or procedures (including, but not limited to, VCCCD Board Policies and Administrative Procedures, changes to the Curriculum Committee charter, or any joint resolution of the Curriculum Committee and an external body) that are to be forwarded to an external body such as the Academic Senate, DCCI, or BOT for review or approval